terra-money/classic-core/README.md

 ### Increase Maximum Open Files

 `terrad` can open more than 1024 files (which is default maximum) concurrently.
-You wil want to increase this limit.
+You will want to increase this limit.

 Modify `/etc/security/limits.conf` to raise the `nofile` capability.